FamilyMeans Therapist Bios

 Sarah is a graduate of Viterbo University and has an emphasis in child and adolescent counseling.
 She is currently working towards her L.P.C.C licensure.
 Sarah loves and has experience working with children, adolescents and teens in the school-based setting, along with adults.
 Sarah’s approach to therapy is to create a safe, supportive environment where clients can address their mental health needs without judgement.
 She works with clients experiencing anxiety, depression, self-esteem, familial relationship challenges, and trauma.
 Therapy looks different for all individuals, and we will work together to create a plan to reach your goals.
 Sarah works at Weaver Elementary.

-SHERITTA PHILLIPS, MS (she/her)
+SHERITTA PHILLIPS, MS (She/Her)

-SHERITTA PHILLIPS, MS (she/her)
+SHERITTA PHILLIPS, MS (She/Her)

 Mental Health Therapist